-More than 300 firefighters respond to 'suspicious' blaze at 25-story Los Angeles apartment building
+'Suspicious' fire at 25-story Los Angeles apartment building triggers massive response; 2 hospitalized

-Residents of a 25-story Los Angeles residential building -- some in bathrobes, on the roof, and even one scaling the side of the building -- tried to escape flames and clouds of smoke Wednesday morning as more than 300 firefighters responded to the blaze.
+People inside a 25-story Los Angeles residential building -- some in bathrobes, on the roof, and even one scaling the side of the building -- tried to escape flames and clouds of smoke Wednesday morning as more than 300 firefighters responded to the fire.

 The Los Angeles Fire Department said the fire was reported about 8:30 a.m. at the Barrington Plaza apartment building in the Sawtelle neighborhood on the city’s west side.
 It was fully out by 10 a.m., officials said.

 Two people were hospitalized.
 Six others suffered smoke inhalation.
-A 3-month-old infant was among those affected.
+A 3-month-old infant was among those affected and was listed in critical condition at a nearby hospital.

 CALIFORNIA HOMEOWNER FINDS DEAD WOMAN INSIDE HOUSE, BOMB THREAT WRITTEN ON WALL: POLICE

+Fire officials battled the flames in 40-mph winds and were able to knock down the flames by 10 a.m., according to the Times.

+“This was a herculean effort by the members of the Los Angeles Fire Department,” Fire Chief Ralph Terrazas said.
+“It takes a lot of coordination, and our resources did a good job.”

 The cause of the fire remained under investigation.
-Fire Chief Ralph Terrazas said an arson team was at the scene and the fire was deemed “suspicious.”
+Terrazas said an arson team was at the scene and the fire was deemed “suspicious.”

+Investigators initially said they had a suspect in custody but then rescinded their statement, KNBC-TV reported.

-Helicopters rescued residents from the roof of the building, Terrazas said at a press conference.
-Initial reports that some residents jumped from the building were false.
+Helicopters rescued people from the roof of the building, Terrazas said at a news conference.
 A large inflatable bag was set up on the ground on one side of the building.
-The person seen scaling the side of the building was going to jump but firefighters intervened, Terrazas said.
+One person seen scaling the side of the building was going to jump but firefighters intervened, Terrazas said.

 The fire originated on the sixth floor, then spread to the fifth, seventh and eighth floors.
-Firefighters were going door to door to check on residents, but further evacuations may be necessary.
-The Los Angeles Police Department, the Los Angeles Sheriff's Office and the Santa Monica Fire Department were also on the scene, a press release said.
+Firefighters were going door to door to check on people inside, but further evacuations may be necessary.
+The Los Angeles Police Department, the Los Angeles Sheriff's Office and the Santa Monica Fire Department were also on the scene, a news release said.

+One person was at the tower's swimming pool when he saw smoke coming from a residence, KNBC reported.
+He said he ran to the lobby to report it.

+"It was just a wall of black smoke," said resident Gavin Strauss.

 The building did not have a sprinkler system, officials said.
 The Los Angeles Times reported after a 2013 fire at the same building that because it was built 52 years ago it wasn’t required to have one under state regulations.